 In parts of Austria, Germany, and Switzerland the Martinstag observance is a children’s affair.
 Carrying paper, candle-lit lanterns they have made in school, the young children take part in an evening procession, sometimes led by a rider on a white horse, emulating St. Martin and his red cloak.
 In some places the lantern procession ends with a Martinsfeuer (Martin bonfire).

 In mostly Protestant Berlin, Martinstag is observed by some kindergartens and elementary schools with a lantern procession for the children, using lanterns they have made.
 The observance in Berlin tends to be more secular, without emphasizing the religious (Catholic) aspect of the day.

 Also see this German Way Expat Blog: Laternenfest – Lantern Festival by Chloë.

 The Candy Corn Connection

 There is at least one direct German-American Halloween connection.
 Following the American Civil War, Gustav and Albert Goelitz traveled from Germany to Illinois to join an uncle who had emigrated in 1834.
 After Gustav’s death, his two eldest sons revived the candy business that he and Albert had founded.
 The story goes that the Goelitz Confectionery Co. invented the popular Halloween confection known as Candy Corn in the 1880s.
 Records indicate that Goelitz was making candy corn by 1900.
 That firm’s successor, today’s Herman Goelitz, Inc. of Fairfield, California, is best known as the maker of Jelly Belly jelly bean candy.
-(For more about Goelitz, see the company’s website: Goelitz Company History.)
+For more about Goelitz, see the link to the Goelitz Company History below.

 Back | Holidays and Celebrations